hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 `10.20.21.3/24` for Client 2 and `10.20.21.4/24` for Client 3.
 In Site 2, it is
 `10.20.22.2/24` for Client 1, `10.20.22.3/24` for Client 2 and `10.20.22.4/24`
 for Client 3.
-The `PostUp` line allows setting the private key of the client from the file `/etc/wireguard/wg0.key`, so you do not have to write it into the configuration file.
+The `PostUp` line allows setting the private key of the client from the file `/etc/wireguard/site1-wg0.key` for Site 1 and `/etc/wireguard/site2-wg0.key` for Site 2, so you do not have to write it into the configuration file.

 The `[Peer]` section in the configuration file specifies the settings of the server. `PublicKey` is the public key of the server. `Endpoint` is the address